 Content Isn’t King, But It’s In The Royal Court

 Having said that, content is critical.
 It is a big part of what makes you relevant for a topic.
 The type of content you need has changed over time in the minds of some SEOs, as the quality, depth, and uniqueness you need has grown.
-The early days of SEO were laden with keyword density and content written only for search engines, so Google introduced new algorithm changes to understand the type, context, and quality of content.
+The early days of SEO were laden with keyword density and content are written only for search engines, so Google introduced new algorithm changes to understand the type, context, and quality of content.
 This means that your content doesn’t need to just repeat a keyword a bunch of times, but rather create a broader topical relevance based on topically and semantically related keywords.
 This just means that a page about cars wouldn’t just include the word “cars” but should include other on-topic and closely related keywords such as autos, automobiles, car parts, car care, etc. The better job you do at covering a topic instead of just a keyword, the more relevant you are to your users, and the more relevant your website is to Google.

 Credibility and Authority Move The Dial

 If there are dozens of websites that have good content about a topic, how does Google decide what order to rank those websites?
-There are hundreds of known ranking factors, but many of them can be culminated into something called page and domain authority.
+There are hundreds of known ranking factors, but many of them can culminate into something called page and domain authority.
 Page and domain authority is a metric that predicts how strong a domain or web page is compared to other pages on the web.
 It is also one of the highest correlative factors to ranking in a competitive market for competitive keywords.
 Authority, Trust, and Credibility flow through the internet via links, citations, and brand mentions.
-The more links and connections you have from trusted and credible sources, the more credibility an authority you acquire.
-So, you can image, if this is an important metric, then SEO companies should do everything they can to acquire whatever links they can, right?
+The more links and connections you have from trusted and credible sources, the more credibility and authority you acquire.
+So, you can imagine, if this is an important metric, then SEO companies should do everything they can to acquire whatever links they can, right?

 Not so fast.
 Google understands how their own search engine works, and since 2012, they have put filters and penalties in place for websites that attempt to scheme and falsely inflate their link profiles.
 Those updates are a part of the core algorithms and a part of an external filter called Google Penguin.
-Penguin’s job is to identify websites that have 1) low quality links, 2) over-optimized links, 3) paid links, and 4) private network links.
-These types of link only exist to influence your link profile and authority, so Google looks for signals of link spam, and filters (or penalizes) websites that do this.
+Penguin’s job is to identify websites that have 1) low-quality links, 2) over-optimized links, 3) paid links, and 4) private network links.
+These types of links only exist to influence your link profile and authority, so Google looks for signals of link spam, and filters (or penalizes) websites that do this.

-Google knows that a relevant website that has real life credibility will naturally have links from other credible sources.
-A credible source is defined as a website that cares who it links to – not a free for all link website or spammy content that exist only for the link.
+Google knows that a relevant website that has real-life credibility will naturally have links from other credible sources.
+A credible source is defined as a website that cares who it links to – not a free for all link website or spammy content that exists only for the link.
 Links that are reviewed and add value to users are the ones that count in your favor.
 Business listings, citations, quotes, news websites, local businesses, geographic resources, or industry resources are examples of relevant links that can add credibility and authority.
 You shouldn’t focus on how many links you can acquire, but rather on the type and value of the links you get.
-Getting links from low quality websites suggest you hang out with the wrong crowd and can hurt your online credibility.
+Getting links from low-quality websites suggest you hang out with the wrong crowd and can hurt your online credibility.
 Stay focused on quality and stay on topic with your links and you’ll see your authority grow.

 Ranking Isn’t The End Game.
 Customers Are.

-If you do a great job at increasing exposure, but don’t manage the things that help visitors convert into paying customers, then then return on your marketing investment won’t be where you want it.
+If you do a great job at increasing exposure, but don’t manage the things that help visitors convert into paying customers, then return on your marketing investment won’t be where you want it.
 For some clients, the issue isn’t exposure, but conversion rate.
 If a higher percentage of your existing visitors were to engage and convert, revenues would increase and business would grow even without additional exposure.
 When you combine better conversion rates AND more exposure, the results can be exciting.

 Reporting On The Four Pillars Of Influence

 We provide a different level of reporting than most SEO companies.
 Our reports are delivered as an interactive web page every week on Friday (not once a month), and we report on a lot of the metrics outlined in the four pillars of SEO.
 In the weekly reports, you will find data on top ranking keywords and positions, SEO traffic, referral traffic, total traffic, visitor locations, landing pages, domain authority, site performance, mobile usage, engagement and conversion data, pages per visit, time on site, and other important metrics.
 We also provide helpful interactive tips on each metric that defines what it is.
 A training video is also available for those that want a deeper understanding of the data.
-As a business owner or marketing manager, we know the importance of up-to-date information and ability to track how your website is growing and progressing.
+As a business owner or marketing manager, we know the importance of up-to-date information and the ability to track how your website is growing and progressing.

 Get Access To More Than SEO Services

 With SEOteric, we are more than an SEO company.
 We can help improve many aspects of your digital media strategies including website design, features improvements, going paperless, engaging on social media, managing email campaigns, and managing pay-per-click campaigns.
-Our specialized team includes graphic artists, systems engineers, programmers, code developers, marketing strategist, consultants, and content specialist.
+Our specialized team includes graphic artists, systems engineers, programmers, code developers, marketing strategists, consultants, and content specialists.
 Get access to our full team and overcome the challenges of getting your digital marketing strategies where you want them.